otherinbox/muddle/README.md

 ## Usage

 ### The Basics

-#### Rails

-When you `require 'muddle/rails'`, Muddle will intercept all email you send, pull the html body out, run it through the muddler and replace that body with new, more muddled html.
-This will happen to all emails automatically without you having to do a thing.

-#### Not Rails

 However you're sending email, you'll want to get what you intend to be the html body of your email into a variable.
 How you do that is up to you.
 Say you have